psychbruce/bruceR/README.md

   (converted from warning) installation of package ‘bruceR’ had non-zero exit status
 ```
 #### Solution:
-Update R to the [newest version](https://cran.r-project.org/), because the latest versions of some packages (e.g., `rio`, `dplyr`) also require the latest version of R.
+Update R to the [latest version](https://cran.r-project.org/), because the latest versions of some packages (e.g., `rio`, `dplyr`) also require the latest version of R.

 Tips: You can use the `installr` package to copy all your installed packages from the old folder to the new one.
 ```r